Vestibular rehabilitation: Diagnostic tests

-Because the methods of vestibular rehabilitation therapy differ for different disorders, the form of vestibular dysfunction, ability level, and history of symptoms, each patient must be carefully assessed in order to diagnose vestibular dysfunction and to choose the correct exercises for treatment.
+Because the methods of vestibular rehabilitation therapy differ for different disorders, the form of vestibular dysfunction, ability level, and history of symptoms, each patient must be carefully assessed in order to diagnose vestibular dysfunction and to choose the correct exercises for treatment.Vestibular physiotherapy entails precise maneuvers and sports designed to deal with inner ear dysfunctions and retrain the brain for better functionality, aiming to enhance stability and alleviate dizziness.
+These repositioning maneuvers are particularly effective for treating benign paroxysmal positional vertigo (BPPV), a normal vestibular condition.
 In some cases, vestibular rehabilitation may not be the appropriate treatment at all.
 Vestibular disorders can be diagnosed using several different kinds of assessments, some of which include examination of an individual's ability to maintain posture, balance, and head position.
 Some diagnostic tests are more easily performed in a clinical setting than others but relay less specific information to the tester, and vice versa.
 A proper history of symptoms should include what those symptoms are, how often they occur, and under what circumstances, including whether the symptoms are triggered or spontaneous.
 Other conditions that can be treated with vestibular rehabilitation therapy are symptoms of concussions and dizziness in patients with multiple sclerosis.
 Magnetic resonance imaging techniques can be used as diagnostic tools to determine the presence of issues that can be treated with vestibular rehabilitation, regardless of whether they are vestibular in nature.